oVirt/ovirt-site/source/feature/sharedrawdisk.html.md

 ### Summary

-The shared raw disk feature enables share disk with multiple VM's.
+The shared raw disk feature enables to share a disk through multiple VM's.

 ### Owner